How to Pray: The Elements of an Effective Prayer

 2) Faith: An Expectant Heart

 God expects us to have the ‘heart of a child.’
 What does this mean?
 It means we should come into the presence of God with expectant hearts.
-Remember, when children ask something from their parents, they have faith and are hopeful, their parents will answer their requests.
-They know without any doubt they will be given money to buy an ice-cream.
+Remember, when children ask something from their parents, they have faith and are hopeful their parents will respond to their requests.

-As stated above, God expects us to have expectant hearts.
-When we ask anything of God, we should believe God is able to answer.
+Whenever we ask God to meet our needs, we should believe God is able to meet our needs.
 He is able to do it.
 God doesn’t like a doubtful heart because it doesn’t trust God who is able and more exceedingly able to do something which even to human reasoning is impossible.